Indigo Dreaming

 Mooring rings; water point nearby; restricted to 14 days in any calendar year.

-Quite; moored overnight – no problems; Black Horse pub – good food, dog friendly; 10 minutes walk to Greenford station.
-2009
+Quiet; moored overnight – no problems; Left boat unattended for several day/weeks – winter mooring – all fine but centre ropes stolen from boat roof.
+Black Horse pub – good food, dog friendly; 10 minutes walk to Greenford station.
+2010

 Grand Union